Introduction to the World of Humanities and Social Sciences 2300-MWŚN

 In terms of skills, the student is able to:

-In terms of social competences, the student:
+In terms of competencies, the student is ready to:

 Assessment criteria